Study aims to bring Great Barrier Reef to living rooms

 Fishing and tourism along the reef earns Australia about $6 billion a year, Hoegh-Guldberg said, but scientists were still trying to figure out how rising sea temperatures and increased ocean acidity will affect the region over the long term.

-The survey will also use robotic cameras to survey depths between 30 meters and 100 meters, a region scientists know little about, he said.
+The survey will also use robotic cameras to survey depths between 30 metres and 100 metres, a region scientists know little about, he said.
 This zone makes up 93 percent of the reef.

 "So this becomes important in climate change because people have been suggesting those deeper areas may be protected from climate change and assist in the recovery of reef systems.
 But at the moment we don't know."